soundpress/RulesOfNYC/docs/c06/index.rst

 (d) Duct tape and selected adhesive shall be capable of sealing joints of adjacent sheets of polyethylene, facilitating attachment of polyethylene sheets to finished or unfinished surfaces, and of adhering under both dry and wet conditions, including during the use of amended water.

-(e) Airtight and watertight containers shall be provided to receive and retain any asbestos-containing waste materials.
-Plastic bags used for waste storage or disposal shall be a minimum of 6-mil in thickness.
-All containers shall be labeled in accordance with OSHA Regulation 29 C.F.R. § 1926.58K(2)(ii) and (iii).
+(e) Airtight and watertight containers must be provided to receive and retain any asbestos-containing waste materials.
+Plastic bags used for waste storage or disposal must be a minimum of 6-mil in thickness.
+All containers must be labeled in accordance with OSHA Regulation 29 C.F.R.
+1926.1101.

 (f) Materials used to enclose ACM shall be impact resistant and assembled to be airtight Gypsum panels taped at the seams, tongue and groove boards, and boards with spline joints all qualify.